bmw-ece-ntust/wilfrid-prach-attack-analysis/docs/20250224 Study Note (Paper Survey for PRACH Attack Impact on Energy Saving).md

 <small><i><a href='http://ecotrust-canada.github.io/markdown-toc/'>Table of contents generated with markdown-toc</a></i></small>

+## 1. PRACH Jamming References

-## 1. Smart PRACH Jamming: A Serious Threat for 5G Campus Networks
+### 1.1.
+Smart PRACH Jamming: A Serious Threat for 5G Campus Networks

 - **Problem:**
     - PRACH jammer in industrial environment can cause large-scale failure, such as an Automated Guided Vehicle (AGV) failing to move between factory zones